-Sebastian is an associate professor within the Agents, Interaction and Complexity research group, which is part of Electronics and Computer Science at the University of Southampton.
+Sebastian is a professor within the Agents, Interaction and Complexity research group, which is part of Electronics and Computer Science at the University of Southampton.
 He completed his PhD in Multi-Agent Systems at Southampton in 2008 and holds an MEng in Computer Science from the University of Warwick.

 Sebastian works in the area of artificial intelligence and in particular multi-agent systems.
 He is interested in highly dynamic, heterogeneous systems where multiple self-interested actors (including human users and intelligent software agents) come together, interact and possibly pursue conflicting objectives.
 To deal with these challenging settings, Sebastian's research focuses on a range of techniques: